 The InstESRE pyranometer is designed to interface with a data logger.
 The pyranometer outputs a voltage that is proportional to the irradiance, and the data logger performs the analog-to-digital conversion.
 To interface with an Arduino, the analog inputs could be used.
 However, the Arduino’s internal ADC is only 8 bits, which is not enough resolution.
 Instead, we use a 16-bit ADS1115 ADC breakout board from Adafruit (or equivalent clone).

 The photodiode used in the pyranometer (PDB-C139) has a known temperature dependence.
 By adding a TMP36 temperature sensor, which can also be read by the ADS1115, it is possible to perform temperature compensation in the software, resulting in more accurate irradiance measurements across a wide range of temperatures.
-It has been determined empirically that the temperature error is about 1/4 of a percent per ˚C. For example, if the pyranometer is calibrated at 25˚C, it will read about 6% too low at 60˚C without the temperature compensation.
+It has been determined empirically that the temperature error is about 1/8 to 1/4 of a percent per ˚C. For example, if the pyranometer is calibrated at 25˚C, it will read about 3-6% too low at 60˚C without the temperature compensation.
 This is a pretty small error, and not necessarily worth worrying about.
 This feature is optional, but only adds about $2 to the cost.

 Connections